pmean/build-website/text/16/06/hundred-data-sets.md

 ---

 This list starts out with a data set of 216,930 previous Jeopardy questions and goes from there.
-Not everything  suggested is easily amenable for statistical analysis, but the list is extremely interesting and diverse.
+Not everything<U+00A0> suggested is easily amenable for statistical analysis, but the list is extremely interesting and diverse.
 In particular, this list is very helpful for anyone interested in text data.